The Greatest Race on Earth

 An epic race spanning 1,150 miles of the world’s toughest terrain.
 Just you and your dogs crossing rugged mountains, isolated prairies, frozen rivers, and dense, snowy forests.

 Every year, around 50 to 70 teams, each one averaging 16 dogs and a musher (the human in charge of the sled), compete in the journey from Anchorage to Nome, Alaska.
 It takes days to finish.
-The fastest time was recorded in 2017, when Mitch Seavey crossed the finish line at eight days, three hours, 40 minutes, and 13 seconds.
+The fastest time was recorded in 2021, when Dallas Seavey crossed the finish line in 7 days, 14 hours, 8 minutes, and 57 seconds.

 The Iditarod is unlike many other races in that it gives a special prize to the last person to finish.
 The Red Lantern for persistence is given to the team that spends the longest time on the track.
-The record for the slowest time ever is 32 days, 15 hours, and nine minutes.
-Can you imagine spending that much time in a race?
+The record for the slowest time ever is 32 days, 15 hours, and 9 minutes.
+Can you imagine taking over a month to cross a finish line?

 The Iditarod has a history that is essential to the culture of the US’s northernmost state.
 In the early 1900s, when thousands rushed to Alaska in search of gold, they traveled and received supplies along the Iditarod Trail, which was only accessible by dog sled given its freezing and snowy conditions.
 Even before the gold rush, mushing was a central part of life in the North.
 Still today, as modern transportation becomes more common, it remains the fallback.

 The most famous story of dog sled heroism illustrates its importance.
 Immortalized by the movie Balto, mushers and their dogs rescued the town of Nome in 1925 when it was threatened by an outbreak of disease.
 The crucial medicine was delivered only because of the mushers’ determination and their dogs’ faithful service.